 - Collaborative activities designed to encourage discovery and promote innovation

 - Stress-tested workshop and meeting approaches molded to fit most projects situations

 - Proficient leadership, based on critical skills such as:

 - Project management and risk analysis support

-- Expert resources (such as MG RUSH alumni tools and training manual)
+- Expert resources (such as MG RUSH alumni tools and Professional Reference Manual)

-- Ten uniquely defined roles including session leader, documenter(s), methodologist, business partner, technical partner, executive sponsor, team members, participants, coordinator, and observers
+- Ten uniquely defined roles including session leader, documenter(s), meeting designer, business partner, technical partner, executive sponsor, team members, participants, coordinator, and observers

 - Stimulating visual communication aids, used appropriately by a trained and certified professional facilitator.